oist/LuscombeU_nfcore_pairgenomealign_fork/docs/output.md

 - `multiqc/`
   - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+    - `/multiqc_data/multiqc_train.txt`: table reporting the alignment parameters chosen by `last-train`, for each sample.
+    - `multiqc_data/multiqc_last_o2o.txt`: table reporting the nucleotide percent identity in the alignments computed by `lastal`, for each sample.
   - `multiqc_plots/`: directory containing static images from the report in various formats.
   - `assemblyscan_plot_data`: GC content and contig length statistics parsed from `assemblyscan` for MultiQC with a local module.